speudusa/csharp-web-development-wiki/Lesson-15-(SQL-Part-2).md

 ## Announcements

+1. Check with your course manager for any important announcements.

+### Part-Time Students

 1. Graded Assignment #4 covers the material from Classes 14-17.
 Encourage the students to use their new SQL skills to start setting up the database and tables for the assignment.

-1. Check with your course manager for any important announcements.
+### Full-Time Students
+* Welcome to Days 23 & 24
+* **Day 23**:
+    * Lesson 15
+* **Day 24**:
+    * Introduce Assignment 4
+    * Assignment 4 due by end of Day 32
+    * Assignment 4 Work Day

 ## Large Group Time (Instructor)